WaithakaKariuki/transaction-management-backend/README.md

 ## Time estimate

-Between 2 - 3 hours + the time to set up the project/environment (we suggest importing one of the provided project starters to save time).
+Between 2 - 3 hours + the time to set up the project/environment.

 However, there is no countdown.
 The estimate is for you to plan your time.
 Keep in mind that how long you take to complete the assesment plays a part in your evaluation.